Plain English Breakdown

 Who It Names or Affects

-- Taxpayers who receive payments from insurance companies for cancelling or buying out long-term care policies.
+- Taxpayers who receive payments from an insurance company specifically for cancelling or buying out a long-term care insurance policy and include those amounts in their federal taxable income.

 Terms To Know